BAYKO Retail Cabinets

 ...there is a photo of the card top left.

-The 'headboard' on the Cabinet proclaims BAYKO but the camera flash has hidden it.
+The 'headboard' on top of the Cabinet, at the back, proudly proclaims BAYKO but, I'm afraid, the camera flash has blanked it out…

 My own MECCANO era cabinet has seen better days, but it shows you how the cabinet looked.